“I received a traffic ticket! What’s next?”

-If you have received a traffic ticket, procedural issues will arise that you must be aware of – things like time deadlines and hearing requests.
-There are different types of hearings, and each has its risks and rewards.
+If you have received a traffic ticket, procedural issues will arise that you must be aware of, such as time deadlines and hearing requests.
+There are different types of hearings, each with risks and rewards.
 Figuring out how to contest a traffic ticket and secure a favorable deal can be confusing for someone unfamiliar with the court system.
-Because the process is complicated and experience plays an essential role in success, you will want expert legal representation.
-The loss of driving privileges, points, or moving violations can cause severe economic harm to you and your loved ones.
+Because the process is complicated and experience is essential to success, you will want expert legal representation.
+Losing driving privileges, points, or moving violations can cause severe economic harm to you and your loved ones.
 The lawyers at LEWIS & DICKSTEIN, P.L.L.C. are experts in protecting driving privileges.
 Our attorneys regularly appear in traffic courts across the State of Michigan.
-We have protected our clients’ driving privileges in some of the most challenging cases.
+We have protected our client’s driving privileges in some of the most challenging cases.

 What if you are innocent of the traffic offense?